Youth Summer Ministry

 Contact Person Resource Guide

-Find the 2024 Contact Person Resource Guide here.
+Check out the 2026 Contact Person Resource Guide!
 While this is not every single piece of information needed for planning a trip, it should cover a large portion of getting started.
-Please reach out to Jacey with any questions upon registration!
+Please reach out to Hailey with any questions upon registration!

 Training your team for the Mountain T.O.P. experience is absolutely crucial.
 We honor those we are serving when we choose to invest in learning who they are, what their context is, and what assets they bring to the table.
 Promoting the dignity of all people is of utmost importance to us.
-Our training materials are being updated for our Summer of 2024 participants and will be released by late October in order to give teams enough time to plan out their sessions.
+Our training materials are being updated for our 2026 participants and will be released in January in order to give teams enough time to plan out their sessions.
 We recommend having training in the Spring.

 Week at a Glance